pehringer/finches/README.md

 3.9986431397,1.2608830478,-0.2652827417,11.2961243578
 ```

-The above example contains 16 input-output examples, ideally you want at least 256 examples.
+The above file contains 16 input-output examples, ideally you want at least 256 examples.

 Run finches on **examples.csv**, adjust the **--generations** and or **--individuals** counts if the resulting ```error``` or number of ```instructions``` is too high:
 ```